 - Slice the tofu into nugget-sized pieces.
 You can cut them into whatever shape or size you like.
 I prefer to make triangles that are ¼ the thickness of the tofu block (but this depends on the brand of tofu you use).350 grams extra firm tofu

 - Ready a baking tray by covering it in parchment paper or a silicone baking mat and spray with a cooking/ oil spray.
 I use an avocado oil spray.

 - Set up 2 small plates and 1 small bowl to bread the tofu.
-On one plate, spread half the starch (start with 3 tbsp).
-Add ¼ C plant-based milk to the bowl.
-On the second plate, toss together panko breadcrumbs, ground flaxseed, garlic powder, onion powder, smoked paprika, Old Bay, salt and black pepper.¼ cup plant-based milk, 3-5 tablespoons starch, ⅔ cup panko breadcrumbs, 2 tbsp ground flaxseed, 1 tsp garlic powder, 1 tsp onion powder, 1 tsp smoked paprika, ½ tsp Old Bay, ¼ tsp salt, black pepper.
+On one plate, spread half the starch (start with 3 tablespoons).
+Add plant-based milk to the bowl.
+On the second plate, toss together panko breadcrumbs, ground flaxseed, garlic powder, onion powder, smoked paprika, Old Bay, salt and black pepper.¼ cup plant-based milk, 3-5 tablespoons starch, ⅔ cup panko breadcrumbs, 2 tablespoons ground flaxseed, 1 teaspoon garlic powder, 1 teaspoon onion powder, 1 teaspoon smoked paprika, ½ teaspoon Old Bay seasoning, ¼ teaspoon salt, black pepper

 - Bread each piece of tofu by coating it with starch (brush off excess starch; you want it covered but not a super thick layer) then dipping into the plant-based milk.
 Place the piece of tofu into the bread crumbs and lightly press onto all sides of the tofu.
 Place breaded tofu onto the prepared baking tray.
 Repeat for all tofu pieces.

-- Spray the tofu nuggets with cooking/ oil spray then bake for 20-25 minutes, flipping halfway through, until the nuggets are browned and crispy (browning may be difficult to see if the breadcrumb coating is made with whole wheat panko).
+- Spray the tofu nuggets with cooking/ oil spray then bake for 20-25 minutes, flipping halfway through, until the nuggets are browned and crispy (browning may be difficult to see if the breadcrumb coating is made with whole wheat panko).oil spray

 - To prepare the buffalo tofu nuggets, place baked nuggets into a large bowl and toss them around with buffalo sauce.
-Alternatively, you can dip the nuggets into buffalo sauce; this way the nuggets stay crispy.
+Alternatively, you can dip the nuggets into buffalo sauce; this way the nuggets stay crispy.vegan buffalo sauce

 - Serve with a creamy sauce or dip!